Performance as at 30 September 2020

 Performance is after the annual fund charge, and before tax and membership fees (if applicable).
 For more information, see legal information and disclaimers.

-- The fund comprises of four individual investment managers each with their own investing style, which enables diversification and protection in volatile markets, but not holding back gains during a stock market rally.
-Of the four fund managers, growth manager Franklin was the best-performing, comfortably beating the benchmark as the trend of growth stocks outperforming value stocks showed no signs of ending.
+- The fund comprises four individual investment managers, each with their own investing style, which enables diversification and protection in volatile markets, but not holding back gains during a stock market rally.

 Need more information?